nerudaj/dgm-lib/Readme.md

 * Change to MAJOR version will only be mandated by a complete overhaul of the library
 * Change to MINOR is issued whenever potentially API breaking changes occur
-* Change to PATCH is basically any change that doesn't affect API
+* Change to PATCH is basically any change that doesn't affect backwards API compatibility